jaehyukpark/academic-kickstart/content/publication/style_in_the_age_of_instagram_cscw_2016.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = ""
-publication_short = ""
+publication = "ACM Conference on Computer-Supported Cooperative Work and Social Computing" publication_short = "CSCW'16"

 # Abstract and optional shortened version.
-abstract = "Fashion is a multi-billion dollar industry with social and economic implications worldwide.
-To gain popularity, brands want to be represented by the top popular models.
-As new faces are selected using stringent (and often criticized) aesthetic criteria, a priori predictions are made difficult by information cascades and other fundamental trend-setting mechanisms.
-However, the increasing usage of social media within and without the industry may be affecting this traditional system.
-We therefore seek to understand the ingredients of success of fashion models in the age of Instagram.
+abstract = "In this study, we seek to understand the ingredients of success of fashion models in the age of Instagram.
 Combining data from a comprehensive online fashion database and the popular mobile image-sharing platform, we apply a machine learning framework to predict the tenure of a cohort of new faces for the 2015 Spring / Summer season throughout the subsequent 2015-16 Fall / Winter season.
 Our framework successfully predicts most of the new popular models who appeared in 2015.
 In particular, we find that a strong social media presence may be more important than being under contract with a top agency, or than the aesthetic standards sought after by the industry." abstract_short = ""

 # Featured image thumbnail (optional)